lucaspassini/lucaspassini/README.md

 ### Hi there 👋
 I'm Lucas,

-Enthusiast on learning and applying my knowledge on mobile development technologies.
+Enthusiast on learning and applying my knowledge on development technologies.

 - 💻 Currently learning web and mobile development.
 - 📫 How to reach me: